vemilagan/CV-Project/ReadMe.md

 ## Project Overview

-This project focuses on recognizing American Sign Language (ASL) alphabet characters using Convolutional Neural Network (CNN) model.
+This project focuses on recognizing American Sign Language (ASL) alphabet characters using Convolutional Neural Network (CNN).
 The project is designed to facilitate communication for individuals who use ASL by translating sign language gestures into text or speech.

 ## Dataset